-The use of aircraft owned, rented, or operated by a traveler on State business is strongly discouraged.
+The use of aircraft owned, rented, or operated by a Traveler on state business is strongly discouraged.
 If it is determined that the use of this type of aircraft is advantageous (cost-efficient and practical) to the State, written pre-approval should be obtained and an explanation must be noted in the comments section of the Expense Report.
-The approval should be submitted with the traveler's Expense Report.
-In the comments section of the Expense Report the employee should add the following comment: "traveled by private aircraft; registration number NXXXX; mileage (as calculated from U.S. DOT website)".
+The approval should be submitted with the Traveler's Expense Report.
+In the comments section of the Expense Report the employee should add the following comment "traveled by private aircraft; registration number NXXXX; mileage (as calculated from U.S. DOT website)."

-Reimbursement for the use of private aircraft is calculated per mile based on the current reimbursement rate which can be found on the SAO website.
-This rate follows the published GSA rate.
+Reimbursement for the use of private aircraft is calculated per mile based on the current reimbursement rate published by the U.S General Services Administration (GSA).
 For calculating the mileage between airports, please visit the U.S. Department of Transportation Inter-Airport Distance website.
 For trips using airports not listed on this website, a reasonable alternative should be used, e.g., an official highway map.
 Airplane nautical miles (NMs) should be converted into statute miles (SMs) or regular miles when submitting a voucher using the formula (1 NM equals 1.15077945 SMs).

-Lodging and meal expenses on route will not be reimbursed if the expenses are a direct result of the decision to take a personal aircraft, rather than commercial aircraft.
+Lodging and meal expenses en route will not be reimbursed if the expenses are a direct result of the decision to take a personal aircraft, rather than commercial aircraft.

-If a traveler opts to use a personal aircraft when use of commercial aircraft would be the most economical and advantageous for the State, the traveler will be reimbursed up to the value of the commercial airfare (lowest coach fare).
+If a Traveler opts to use a personal aircraft when use of commercial aircraft would be the most economical and advantageous for the State, the Traveler will be reimbursed up to the value of the commercial airfare (lowest coach fare).